seonukkim/seonukkim.github.io/index.md

 <p style="font-size: 12pt; line-height: 160%;">
   I'm currently a machine learning scientist at <a href="https://thingsflow.com/">Thingsflow</a> and research assistant at <a href="https://www.klee141.com/">Expressive Computing Lab</a> in UNIST led by Prof. Kyungho Lee.
 I'm also an undergraduate student at <a href="https://unist.ac.kr/">UNIST</a>, and double majoring in Industrial Engineering and Design.<br><br>
-  My research interests are <strong>human-AI interaction</strong>, specially around content creation, how people easily create their own comics or animations with AI, and how AI can help people to get accomplishment and satisfaction from their own creation.<br><br>
+  My research interest lies in <strong>Human-Centered AI</strong>, particularly in the field of content creation.
+I am exploring how AI can assist individuals in effortlessly creating their own comics or animations and how it can contribute to their sense of achievement and satisfaction from their creations.
+In this process, the interaction between AI and users is of paramount importance.
+It is crucial that AI accurately understands the user's intentions, offers creative ideas, and aids users in deeply engaging and enjoying their creative process.<br><br>
   Outside of work, I enjoy comics, animations, novels, and coffee time with my friends ☕
 </p>